HUMANITARIAN WORK Peace through Humanity

-He has been on the Committee of the historic Bengaluru Red Cross Home – the only one of its kind in the country established in 1946 on a sprawling campus in Bengaluru – which has been providing shelter and succour to totally disabled ex-servicemen of World War II, 1971 Indo-Pak War and the 1999 Kargil Conflict.
+He was on the Committee of the historic Bengaluru Red Cross Home – the only one of its kind in the country established in 1946 on a sprawling campus in Bengaluru – which has been providing shelter and succour to totally disabled ex-servicemen of World War II, 1971 Indo-Pak War and the 1999 Kargil Conflict.

 Dr. Krishna attended the first meeting of the Asia Pacific Red Cross and Red Crescent Legal Network [APLN] in Kuala Lumpur, Malaysia in 2011.
 The Network was launched as a forum of Red Cross and Red Crescent and National Societies in the Zone Pacific Region to exchange information and to promote consultation and co-operation on International Humanitarian Law [IHL] and other legal matters of concern to the International Red Cross and Red Crescent Movement.

 He was elected Chairman of a Working Group on 'International Disaster Response Laws, Rules and Principles (IDRL)' by the International Committee of the Red Cross.

 He represented India at the second and third Commonwealth International Humanitarian Law (IHL) Conferences held in 2007 (New Zealand) and 2011 (Malaysia) respectively at the invitation of the International Committee of the Red Cross.
 He also took part in the 17th South Asia Teaching Session on IHL held at Kathmandu, Nepal during 2010.

 Dr. Krishna took a leading part in upgrading the Free Red Cross Blood Bank; modernizing Free Optical Centre; giving a face-lift to Urban Maternity, Child and Family Welfare Centre; HIV/AIDS Care - Support and Prevention Programmes; Multi-Drug Resistance Tuberculosis Project supported by US-Aid in Mandya and Tumkur Districts; First Aid Training; Home Nurse Training; and Preparedness; Prevention of Communicable Diseases; besides distributing free appliances like tricycles, spectacles, wheel chairs, hearing aids, brail books, brail watches, canes, artificial limbs, etc., to the poor and physically challenged across Karnataka with the co-operation of Artificial Limb Manufacturing Company (ALIMCO), NGOs and Public Sector Banks.